tachiyomiorg/website/src/help/faq/application.md

 :::

 ## Miscellaneous
+### What happened to the F-Droid version?
+F-Droid is no longer an officially supported option.
+Both the stable and dev builds now include an autoupdate mechanism.

+An unofficial F-Droid repo is available at [Efreak/tachiyomi-extensions](https://github.com/Efreak/tachiyomi-extensions).

+### Why do I get a `App not installed` error when installing?
+You may encounter this if you're installing an official build over an existing F-Droid build due to differing signatures.

+Backup your data, uninstall the app, then restore the data in the fresh install.

 ### iOS Version
 There is currently no iOS version and there are no plans for one and since iOS and Android apps don't share code it's hard to port.